BenJ1337/XAMPP-Setup/readme.md

 1. At the beginning you have to choose a pass phrase for the private key.
 You can enter any value (length has to be between 4 to 511 characters).
 Sidenote: The passphrase protects the private key.
 2. Country Name: Value can be left empty
 3. State or Province Name: can be left enpty
-4. Locality Name
+4. Locality Name: can be left enpty
-5. Organization Name
+5. Organization Name: can be left enpty
-6. Organization Unit Name
+6. Organization Unit Name: can be left enpty
 7. **Common Name:** here you enter the domain you use for vhost
 8. Email Address: can be left empty
-9. A challenge password: can be left empty. (it can be required for request certificate revocation)
+9. A challenge password: can be left empty.
+(Sidenote: it is required for request certificate revocation. it doesn't matter in this context)
 10. company name
 11. Enter pass phrase for privkey.pem: you have to enter the pass phrase you have chosen at the beginning for your private key
 12. the process hopefully finished successful